Sassuntsi-Davit Tank Regiment: Combat history

 On March 20, 1944, the 119th was attached to the Second Ukrainian Front and sent to Dniester.
 In early 1944, now also equipped with KV tanks, the regiment was assigned to the 27th Soviet Army to take part in the First Jassy–Kishinev Offensive and participated in the assaults to capture Pervomaysk and Iaşi (Romania).

-The regiment was then sent north and incorporated into the First Baltic Front under the command of General Ivan Bagramyan.
+The regiment was then sent north and incorporated into the First Baltic Front under the command of General Hovhannes Bagramyan.
 It was reinforced with an additional 22 T-34/85s and attached to the Soviet 6th Guards Tank Army.
 From July to August the unit fought against German forces in Operation Bagration, participating in the liberation of Vitebsk and Polatsk.
 Along with the Soviet 5th Guards Tank Army, the regiment broke through and overran fortified German positions.

 On July 23, 1944, the unit was decorated with the Order of the Red Banner.
 Thereafter, it was sent to Panevėžys where it remained until the latter half of August.
 In 1945, the unit was reorganized and upgraded to the status of a Guards regiment and was rechristened the 135th Guards Tank Regiment.